Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: INTRODUCTION

 \section{\boldmath INTRODUCTION}

-The standard Cabibbo-Kobayashi-Maskawa~(CKM) matrix~\cite{CKM1,CKM2} can accommodate $CP$ violation in a natural way with a complex phase in the quark mixing sector.
-Experimentally, the $CP$ violation (CPV) has been observed in the meson sector, firstly in $K$ meson~\cite{kaoncp1,kaoncp2,kaoncp3}, subsequently in $B$ meson~\cite{Bcp1,Bcp2,Bcp3,Bcp4,Bcp5,Bcp6} and most recently in charm meson decays~\cite{charmcp}, and all results to date are consistent with the predictions of the CKM mechanism in the Standard Model~(SM).
-However, the origin of $CP$ violation has remained as an unsolved problem as it is not clear if CKM mechanism is the unique source.
-The matter-antimatter asymmetry of the Universe~\cite{matterasy1,matterasy2} indicates that there must be non-SM $CP$ violation sources, and such additional sources are indeed incorporated in many extensions of the SM ~\cite{extendSM1,extendSM2}.
-Currently, $CP$ violation has not yet been observed in the baryon as well as the lepton sector, and any significant observation would be a clear indication of physics beyond the SM.
-In an intriguing scenario \cite{Yanagida}, the baryogenesis is argued to be mainly driven by the leptogenesis, and then $CP$ violation is required in leptodynamics.
+The Cabibbo-Kobayashi-Maskawa~(CKM) matrix can accommodate $CP$ violation~(CPV) in a natural way with a complex phase in the quark mixing sector~\cite{CKM1,CKM2}.
+Experimentally, the CPV has been observed in the meson sector, firstly in $K$ meson~\cite{kaoncp1,kaoncp2,kaoncp3}, subsequently in $B$ meson~\cite{Bcp1,Bcp2,Bcp3,Bcp4,Bcp5,Bcp6} and most recently in charm meson decays~\cite{charmcp}, and all results to date are consistent with the predictions of the CKM mechanism in the Standard Model~(SM).

+However, the origin of CPV has remained as an unsolved problem as it is not clear if CKM mechanism is the unique source.
+The matter-antimatter asymmetry of the universe~\cite{matterasy1,matterasy2} indicates that there must be non-SM CPV sources, and such additional sources are indeed incorporated in many extensions of the SM~\cite{extendSM1,extendSM2}.
+Currently, CPV has not been observed in the lepton sector, and any significant observation would be a clear indication of physics beyond the SM.
+In an intriguing scenario~\cite{Yanagida}, the baryogenesis is argued to be mainly driven by the leptogenesis, and then CPV is required in leptodynamics.
 Thus exploration of CPV in lepton sector does provide a different and complementary landscape, at least.
-Among the lepton sector, $\tau$ decay is a good place to seek for CPV either within or beyond SM \cite{taucp1,taucp2,taucp3,BellePhysicsBook,Pich}, since i) it has abundant hadronic decay channels with sizable branching ratios, and ii) half part of the matrix element is purely electroweak and the involved hadrons are generated by quark-antiquark pairs, such that they are factorized, exempting from complicacy of pure hadronic decay.
+Among the lepton sector, $\tau$ decay is a good place to seek for CPV either within or beyond the SM~\cite{taucp1,taucp2,taucp3,BellePhysicsBook,Pich}, since it has abundant hadronic decay channels with sizable branching ratios, and half part of the matrix element is purely electroweak and the involved hadrons are generated by quark-antiquark pairs, such that they are factorized, exempting from complicacy of pure hadronic decay.

-In this work, we will concentrate on the specific channel $\tau\to K_{S}\pi\nu_{\tau}$, due to several reasons: (1) $CP$ violation and the related New Physics (NP) searches; (2) measurements of form factors and extraction of $|V_{us}|$ element in CKM matrix; (3) the impact of intermediate resonances and non-perturbative QCD.
-These will be discussed in more detail in the following section.
-Meantime, this channel will be studied as a calibration to perform the optimization of detector design.